 Students must have already taken (or be currently enrolled in) PSYC 217 and PSYC 218 (or their equivalent at another institution) before applying.
 Admission decisions will await posting of grades for the spring term.

-Interviews with members of the Honours Admissions Committee take place during late March and early April, with initial decisions announced as soon as spring term grades are posted.
-(For students transferring into UBC from other Colleges and Universities, this review process occurs in June, and takes place only after the applicant has already been formally admitted to UBC.
-Applicants must complete an interview with the Honours Admissions Committee, which can be in-person or through video chat.)
+Interviews will take place during May and June.
+For students transferring into UBC from other colleges and universities, this review process occurs in June, and takes place only after the applicant has already been formally admitted to UBC.
+Applicants must complete an interview with the Honours Admissions Committee, which can be in-person or through video chat.
 These interviews permit the Honours Admissions Committee to clarify information that was not clear in the application, and, most importantly, they permit applicants to ask questions about the Honours program to help them decide if the program is a good fit for their educational goals and life circumstances.